svishva2007-cmd/FULL_ADDER_SUBTRACTOR/README.md

 endmodule

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:s.vishvabala
-*/
+RegisterNumber:25006451

 **RTL Schematic**